AvalonPlatform/ProofOfConcept/README.md

 ## Description
 This proof of concept prototype consists of 2 parts:
-- A Server node.js: This server is centralized in this demonstration but nothing prevents it of becoming decentralized later with swarm or Whisper
+- A Server node.js: This server is centralized in this demonstration but nothing prevents it of becoming decentralized later with Swarm or Whisper
 - A smart contract deployed on the Rinkeby test network

 Users are autonomous to interact with the smart contract and subscribe to services that interest them.